-- a) Unless otherwise indicated in the programme regulations or unit standard assessment conditions: - i. a student who has submitted and reasonably attempted all the requirements for a piece of in-course assessment and who has failed that assessment task (i.e. not yet competent or a grade between 30 and 49), will be allowed one resubmission of the assessment task;

-- ii. requests for re-submissions must be made to the relevant Programme Manager, no later than five working days after the assessment has been marked and returned to the student; and - iii. the maximum mark available for any resubmission of an assessment task shall be the minimum pass mark. - b) Resits of final exams are considered to be reassessments (see 5.6 below). - c) Where a student's performance in summative assessment has been affected by any circumstance or situation which could not have been reasonably prevented, including sickness or injury to the student or bereavement, the student may be given a reassessment opportunity.
+- a) Unless otherwise indicated in the programme regulations or unit standard assessment conditions: - i. a student who has submitted and reasonably attempted all the requirements for a piece assessment and who has failed that assessment task (i.e. not yet competent or a grade between 30% and 49%), will be allowed one resubmission or resit of the assessment task - ii. a request for a resubmission or resit must be made to the relevant Programme Manager, no later than five working days after the assessment has been marked and returned to the student, and - iii. the maximum mark available for any resubmission or resit of an assessment task shall be the minimum pass mark. - b) Where a student's performance in summative assessment has been affected by any circumstance or situation which could not have been reasonably prevented, including sickness or injury to the student or bereavement, the student may be given a reassessment opportunity.
 In such cases the mark given will be the true mark the student achieved for the assessment task.